 One of my favorite things about this church marketing website is how they have a slideshow of pictures to showcase how fun and amazing their community is:

 Make your website a showcase of how incredible your church is, and put lots of information about your services on there, so potential

 parishioners get to know you and contact you to come in!

 7. Address your Google listing to generate FREE parishioner “leads” from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.

 It’s how you’ll update your Google listing for your church, meaning…

 Here’s why you need to use your Google listing: